-KPO1 Targets 1.1 95% of first reports (for building warrants and amendments) issued within 20 days - all first reports (including BWs and amendments issued without a first report).
+KPO1 Target is a second of the second of t 1.1 95% of first reports (for building warrants and amendments) issued within 20 days - all first reports (including BWs and amendments issued without a first report).
 1.2 90% of building warrants and amendments issued within 10 days from receipt of all satisfactory information - all building warrants and amendments (not including BWs and amendments issued without a first report).
-KOP2 Targets Targets to be development as part of future review of KPO2 by the Scottish Government.
-KPO3 Targets 3.1 National customer charter is published clearly on the website and incorporates version control detailing reviews (reviewed at least quarterly).
+KOP2 Target es e Targets to be development as part of future review of KPO2 by the Scottish Government.
+KPO3 Target S Company of the Comp 3.1 National customer charter is published clearly on the website and incorporates version control detailing reviews (reviewed at least quarterly).
 3.2 95% of BSD requests for information on a BSD 'Verifier Performance Reporting Service for Customers' case responded to by verifier within 5 days.
-KPO4 Targets 4.1 Minimum overall average satisfaction rating of 7.5 out of 10.
-KPO5 Targets 5.1 Building standards verification fee income to cover indicative verification service costs (staff costs plus 30%).
-KPO6 Targets 6.1 Details of eBuilding Standards to be published clearly on the verifier's website.
-6.2 75% of each key building warrant related process being done electronically • Plan checking Building warrant or amendments (and plans) being issued Verification during construction Completion contificates being accounted.
-VDO7 Target Completion certificates being accepted KPO7 Targets 7.1 7.2 Annual performance report published clearly on website with version control.
-1.2 Annual performance report to include performance data in line with KPOs and associated targets (annually covering previous year e.g. April 2016 - March 2017).
+KPO4 Target S 4.1 Minimum overall average satisfaction rating of 7.5 out of 10.
+KPO5 Target S 5.1 Building standards verification fee income to cover indicative verification service costs (staff costs plus 30%).
+KPO6 Target es establishment of the second 6.1 Details of eBuilding Standards to be published clearly on the verifier's website.
+6.2 75% of each key building warrant related process being done electronically • Plan checking Building warrant or amendments (and plans) being issued Verification during construction Completion certificates being accepted KPO7 Target S 7.1 Annual performance report published clearly on website with version control.
+7.2 Annual performance report to include performance data in line with KPOs and associated targets (annually covering previous year e.g. April 2016 - March 2017).